Custom domains with Fastmail

 For general information about the domain setup process and detailed guides, see below.

-There are three different ways you can use Fastmail with your custom domain.
+There are three different ways you can use Fastmail with your custom domain:

-Nameservers hosted with Fastmail
+Option 1: Nameservers hosted with Fastmail

-• You will be able to manage your domain easily within your Fastmail settings.
-You can update your domain records if you want a website or want to use other services being hosted elsewhere.
+Changing your nameservers and hosting your DNS at Fastmail is the easiest, most commonly used option.
+We will automatically configure your domain for email support, calendar syncing, contacts syncing and other security best practices (DKIM, SPF and more).
+You will be able to manage your domain easily within your Fastmail settings, and you can update your domain records if you want a website or want to use other services being hosted elsewhere.
+We can also detect common configuration errors and advise you of any issues.

-• It is not a good idea to change nameservers without preparation if you already have a website on your domain.
+It is not a good idea to change nameservers without preparation if you already have a website on your domain.

-Nameservers hosted elsewhere, but MX records pointing to Fastmail
+Option 2: Nameservers hosted elsewhere, but MX records pointing to Fastmail

-No NS/MX at Fastmail, but mail redirected to Fastmail
+Option 3: No NS/MX at Fastmail, but mail redirected to Fastmail

-• In rare cases, Fastmail isn't hosting the nameserver or the mail exchange records, but mail is still being redirected to Fastmail.
+In rare cases, Fastmail isn't hosting the nameserver or the mail exchange records, but mail is still being redirected to Fastmail.
+Use this option if you're using a third party filtering service to process mail before it is sent to us.

-• Fastmail's own spam filtering will be much less effective if you use this option.
+Please note that Fastmail's own spam filtering will be much less effective if you use this option.

-• We provide all the values you'll need to configure on your current MX server to ensure correct mail delivery.
+We provide all the values you'll need to configure on your current MX server to ensure correct mail delivery.
 Fastmail is unable to detect misconfigurations in this case, as all the domain management is held elsewhere.

 Adding a subdomain as a domain